stoplightio/prism/README.md

 ## Usage

-### CLI
+### CLI — Quick start

-We'll present here only the main use cases.
-For a complete overview of the CLI, you can consult the relevant [documentation ⇗][cli-docs].
+We'll present here only the main use case.
+For a the complete list of commands, you can consult the relevant [documentation ⇗][cli-docs].

 #### Mock server